Zylann/godot_voxel/doc/source/specs/block_format_v4.md

 Current Issues
 ----------------

-### Endianess
+### Endianness

 The format is intented to use little-endian, however the implementation of the engine does not fully guarantee this.

-Godot's `encode_variant` doesn't seem to care about endianess across architectures, so it's possible it becomes a problem in the future and gets changed to a custom format.
+Godot's `encode_variant` doesn't seem to care about endianness across architectures, so it's possible it becomes a problem in the future and gets changed to a custom format.
 The implementation of block channels with depth greater than 8-bit currently doesn't consider this either.
 This might be refined in a later iteration.

 This will become important to address if voxel games require communication between mobile and desktop.